 Only complete full-time and part-time postgraduate taught courses that lead to a Master’s degree are included within the scholarship scheme:

 - Full-time programme leading to a taught Master’s degree

 - Part-time programme leading to a taught Master’s degree

 - MRes Biosciences

 - MRes Stem Cell Neurobiology

-If you are studying your programme part-time, you will 50% of the scholarship in the first year and 50% of the scholarship in the second year.
+If you are studying your programme part-time, you will receive 50% of the scholarship in the first year and 50% of the scholarship in the second year.

 If you are studying a full-time programme which lasts longer than one year you will not receive funding for additional years from this Scholarship scheme or its successor.

 Courses not included

 The following programmes are not included so aren't eligible for a Master's Excellence Scholarship: